Pillar of Marketing

 Start by seeking out feedback from your happiest customers (again, your CM team should know who those are) and adding testimonials to your website.
 Ask them what they like most about working with you and take notes for interacting with other customers.
 If you’re not getting good reviews on Google or Facebook, seek them out by sending emails to your most successful people and asking them to write you a glowing recommendation.

 For the best customers, consider writing up case studies that explain in great detail what the customers’ problem was, how you fixed it, and what the result has been for that customer.
-Focus on both the issues that future customers are most likely to face and those that have been hardest to solve to prove your versatility.
+Focus on both the issues that future customers are most likely to face and those that have been the hardest to solve to prove your versatility.
 Sprinkle in quotes from the customer concerned that explain how helpful you were to add an extra layer of authenticity and relatability to anyone reading it.

 Invest in Customer Enablement